open-forest-observatory/ofo-argo/docs/usage/stepbased-workflow.md

 #### Understanding Step Names

-Task names in the Argo UI follow the pattern `<project-name>.<step-name>`:
+Task names in the Argo UI follow the pattern `process-datasets-N.<step-name>`:

-- `benchmarking-greasewood.setup` - Setup step for mission "benchmarking-greasewood"
+- `process-datasets-0.setup` - Setup step for first mission (index 0)
-- `benchmarking-greasewood.match-photos-gpu` - Match photos on GPU for mission "benchmarking-greasewood"
+- `process-datasets-0.match-photos-gpu` - Match photos on GPU for first mission
-- `benchmarking-emerald.build-depth-maps` - Build depth maps for mission "benchmarking-emerald"
+- `process-datasets-1.build-depth-maps` - Build depth maps for second mission (index 1)

-!!! note "Task Name Sanitization"
-    Project names displayed in Argo task names are automatically sanitized to be DNS-1123 compliant (lowercase, alphanumeric + hyphens/dots only).
-For example:

-    - `Benchmarking_Greasewood` → `benchmarking-greasewood`
-    - `My Project Name` → `my-project-name`

-    **Important:** This sanitization **only affects the Argo UI task names**.
-The original project name is preserved for:

-    - Output file paths and directories
-    - The `--project-name` argument passed to automate-metashape
-    - All processing and logging

-    This ensures readable task names in the Argo UI without affecting your output files.
+!!! tip "Finding Your Mission"
+    To identify which mission corresponds to which index:

+    1. Check the `determine-datasets` step logs to see the order of missions in the JSON output
+    2. Click on any task (e.g., `process-datasets-0.setup`) and view the parameters to see the `project-name` value
+    3. The project name appears in all file paths, logs, and processing outputs

 GPU-capable steps show either `-gpu` or `-cpu` suffix depending on config.